Wednesday, August 21, 2013

 Parc de Bagatelle

 There are gardens within gardens.
 I missed seeing the roses in full bloom and should have come earlier in June.
 They have many events throughout the summer.
-Just check www.paris.fr.
+Check www.paris.fr

 Empress Eugenie's kiosk set up on the hill overlooking the Roseraie.

-Stop in the small boutique to the right of the entrance and buy a map for all of 20 centimes and in English too.
+Stop in the small boutique to the right of the entrance and buy a map for .
+And 20 centimes

-*This reader was having nothing to do with the peacock and kept shooing it away.
-I should be so lucky as to have a peacock hanging about while I draw...
+*A reader was having nothing to do with the peacock and kept shooing it away.
+I should be so lucky as to have a peacock hanging about when I draw ✍️

 Each one different in design and shape.